chanzuckerberg/czi-oss-training/02-participating-in-oss/03-contibuting-tips.md

 ## Working with large distributed teams 🌎

 From earlier content in this training, it is hopefully clear that the dynamics of OSS projects and communities are different from those of purely corporate or internal development teams.
+We define community as:

+> A group of people united by a common identity and collective purpose and who collaborate by sharing ideas, knowledge, and resources.

 While the concept of community might be something we are all familiar with, it is essential to consider the following aspects of OSS communities:

 1. Not two communities are the same.
 2. Communities do not belong to or work for a single entity (for example, they do not work for a single company).

-### So, how do you engage and work with an OSS community?
+### So, how do you engage and work with an OSS community? 🤝

 Before jumping into contributing to or working with a community, you might want to consider the following: